 A profile that builds over 10 interactions is more complete and accurate than a long form that 80% of people abandon.

-The solution: Implement an identity layer that connects existing systems rather than replacing them.
-The identity platform becomes the connective tissue; the specialized tools (ticketing, e-commerce, CRM) continue doing what they do best.
+Mistake 1: Building Another Data Silo.
+The solution: implement an identity layer that connects existing systems rather than replacing them.
+The identity platform becomes the connective tissue; specialized tools (ticketing, e-commerce, CRM) continue doing what they do best.

-The solution: Marketing-led implementation with IT enablement.
+Mistake 4: Treating Identity as an IT Project.
+The solution: marketing-led implementation with IT enablement.
 The business defines what fan profiles should enable.
 Technology makes it possible.
 Neither succeeds without the other.

-A platform that can't connect to these touchpoints won't solve the fragmentation problem—it will add to it.
+A platform that can't connect to your existing touchpoints won't solve the fragmentation problem—it will add to it.

 This timeline assumes a focused effort.
 Complex organizations or extensive legacy systems may need longer, but momentum matters—a 90-day target keeps the project from drifting.